ginkgobioworks/gen/docs/graph_operators.md

 ```

 The region string can be read as “the sequence from position 7 through 12 (but not including 12) on the current path of
 the graph with the name chr1”.
-An error will be raised if the sequence graph does not have a designated path.
-If we
+An error will be raised if the graph does not have a designated path.
+If we wanted to use
-wanted to use a different path on chr1, we would also specify the name of that path as `—-backbone` argument along with
+a different path on chr1, we would also specify the name of that path as `—-backbone` argument along with the region.
+It
-the region.
-It must be noted that even though the region definition is linear, the derived subgraph is not.
-Instead, the
+must be noted that even though the region definition is linear, the derived subgraph is not.
+Instead, the ends of the
-ends of the region induce a subgraph consisting of all the blocks and edges that can be accessed by walks between both
+region induce a subgraph consisting of all the blocks and edges that can be accessed by walks between both points.
+Any
-points.
-Any edges to or from blocks that are outside of the subgraph will be rewritten to edges to the end and start
+edges to or from blocks that are outside of the subgraph will be rewritten to edges to the end and start dummy nodes,
-dummy nodes, respectively.
+respectively.

 Alternatively, users can specify the boundaries directly by entering a pair of block coordinates as the `—-start` and
 `—-end` options.
-Block coordinates follow the format `m.n`, where m and n refer to the node ID in the sequence graph,
+Block coordinates follow the format `m.n`, where m and n refer to the node ID in the graph, and the
-and the position on that node, respectively.
-This ensures consistency between multiple versions of the sequence graph,
+position on that node, respectively.
+This ensures consistency between multiple versions of the graph, since node IDs do
-since node IDs do not change as the graph grows.
-This is very similar to the format used by block identifiers that can
+not change as the graph grows.
+This is very similar to the format used by block identifiers that can be found in
-be found in visualizations or exported GFA files, where they take the role of segment names.
-In a visualization a block
+visualizations or exported GFA files, where they take the role of segment names.
+In a visualization a block may be
-may be labeled as 2:10-20 in the visualization, indicating that it refers to positions 10 through 20 on node 2.
-In the
+labeled as 2:10-20 in the visualization, indicating that it refers to positions 10 through 20 on node 2.
+In the GFA file
-GFA file the corresponding identifier would be 2.10, the second coordinate can be derived from the length of the
+the corresponding identifier would be 2.10, the second coordinate can be derived from the length of the segment.
-segment.
-Therefore, to indicate a block coordinate at position 5 on a block labeled 2:10-20 in a visualization, a user
+Therefore, to indicate a block coordinate at position 5 on a block labeled 2:10-20 in a visualization, a user would
-would enter 2.15.
+enter 2.15.

 Lastly, users can define a subgraph through a named accession instead.
 An accession also defines a part of the graph
 through coordinates on a linear path, but they are stored by name in the gen database. and referenced through the